Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

-This sends a GraphQL query to your Squidex app to get the slug and titles of all your blog posts and it passes this data to your page.
+This sends a GraphQL query to your Squidex app to get the slugs and titles of all your blog posts and returns this data to your page.

 In Next.js, `getStaticProps` is a function that is run at build time to fetch and store data needed to render a page.
 To learn more about fetching data in Next.js see [Data Fetching in Next.js](https://nextjs.org/docs/basic-features/data-fetching).
 Save the file and refresh your browser to fetch page data from the CMS.